andarkrc/SDA-Tema3/README.md

 		- Go through all the friends of the first person;
 		- Check if they are friends with the second person;
 		- If they are, place them in a vector;
-		- After the checking it's done, sort the vector and print all the users in it.
+		- After the checking is done, sort the vector and print all the users in it.

 	6. ### Most Popular Friend